Andrejs Gražulis

-Andrejs Gražulis (born 21 July 1993) is a professional Latvian basketball player for Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).
+Andrejs Gražulis (born 21 July 1993) is a Latvian professional basketball player for Türk Telekom of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.

 Early career

-Andrejs Gražulis started playing organized basketball at age of 16.
-In 2009, Gražulis was discovered as a basketball player during open try-outs held by BK Ventspils during time when he was in high-school and his primary sport was athletics.
+Gražulis started playing organized basketball at the age of 16.
+His main sport as a young teenager had been athletics, but in 2009 he was discovered during open try-outs held by BK Ventspils.
 He joined Ventspils youth academy and later started playing for its main team.

 Professional career

-On July 14, 2017, Gražulis signed with Parma Basket of the VTB United League for the 2017–18 season.
+On 14 July 2017 Gražulis signed with Parma Basket of the VTB United League for the 2017–18 season.
 He spent the 2019-20 season with Derthona where he averaged 16.8 points and 8.3 rebounds in Serie A2.
-Gražulis signed with Allianz Trieste on June 19, 2020.
+Gražulis signed with Allianz Trieste on 19 June 2020.
 He averaged 8.3 points and 5.6 rebounds per game.
-On July 3, 2021, Gražulis re-signed with the team.
+On 3 July 2021 Gražulis re-signed with the team.

-On June 17, 2022, he has signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).
+On 17 June 2022 he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

+On 30 June 2024, Gražulis signed with Virtus Bologna of the Lega Basket Serie A and the EuroLeague.
+On 1 April 2025, he was loaned to Joventut Badalona of the Liga ACB for the rest of the season.

+On July 3, 2025, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).

 International career

 In July 2013, Gražulis represented U20 Latvian National Team that won silver in U20 European Championship.
 Gražulis made key basket at the end of the game to secure Latvia's win over Spain and place in finals.

 In the following year he received first call-up to Latvian National Team.

+On 7 September 2023, Gražulis scored a game-high 28 points in a win against Italy in the 2023 FIBA Basketball World Cup 5th-8th place classification round, making 12/13 field goals 9/10 free throws, and 3/3 three-pointers.